spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-click/README.md

 # toggler-click (molecule)

-Initiates functionality to handle clicks on the array of DOM-elements to toggle the specific class on another array of DOM-elements.
+Provides functionality to handle clicks on the array of DOM-elements to toggle the specific class on another array of DOM-elements.

 ## Code sample